ForEvolve/forevolve.github.io/_posts/en/2017-09-04-design-patterns-web-api-service-and-repository-part-7.md

 > I believe that code like `await EnforceClanExistenceAsync(clanName);` is easier to read and to understand than it was in its previous form.
 > It is almost plain English now, instead of raw code.
+>
+> Do not over extract methods either.
+> As a rule of thumb, create a private method when it is used more than once.
+>
+> That said, if for some reason creating a private method would significantly improve the readability of the code, do it.
+> Be however careful because too many private methods called only once can sometimes make the code harder to read than simply keeping the code in the caller method.

 ---